 Josiah Henson Park is the former plantation property where Reverend Josiah Henson was enslaved.
-This park is a historic resource of local, state, national and international significance because of its association with Reverend Henson, whose 1849 autobiography, The Life of Josiah Henson, Formerly a Slave, inspired Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.
+This park is a historic resource of local, state, national and international significance because of its association with Reverend Henson, whose 1849 autobiography, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada inspired Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.
 The park is currently open only during a limited number of dates each season.
-All events are free and open to the public.
+Open house special events are free and open to the public.

 The Josiah Henson Park is part of the National Park Service National Underground Railroad Network to Freedom program.

 After extensive public outreach a master plan for the development of Josiah Henson Park was approved and adopted in December 2010.
 Our Park Development Division has begun the facility planning for this park.
 Visit the facility planning project web page for information on the progress of this project.